DavidSHZhu/CodePathPrework/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 - [X] Allows customization of the three tip percentages.
+- [X] Remembers the custom tip percentages entered across app restarts (if <10mins)
+- [X] Utilizes stepper tool to track the number of people in your party.
+- [X] Calculates the amount each person has to pay equally to split the total bill (bill amount + tip)

 ## Video Walkthrough